Score 2013 in San Francisco

 The SCORE Contest is aimed at promoting and fostering software engineering in universities worldwide.
 Teams from all over the world participate in a competition for students from undergraduate to master's level.
 Each team will develop a system chosen from a list and monitored by a committee member.
 The final deliverable is a report and an accompanying system.
 Evaluation will based on the quality of all aspects of the software engineering process followed, as well as the outcome.
 In order to accommodate a wide range of academic calendars, the SCORE 2013 Contest will run from July 2012 to January 2013.
 Finalist teams will be invited to ICSE 2013 in San Francisco.

-Congratulations to the following teams for selection as finalists.
+The following three teams were selected as finalists.
 Representatives of these teams have been invited to present a poster and give a tool demo at ICSE in San Francisco.
+Each team received a free registration for the main conference and up to 2000 dollar travel support.

 - Marcel Hahn, Alexander Jahl, Tobias Röttger and Kassem Tohme.
 University of Kassel, Germany.
 TySON - Truck Spot Occupancy Navigator.